flyingmachine/brave-clojure-web/content/6-do-things.md

 (get [3 2 1] 0)
 ; => 3

+;; Another example of getting by index.
+Notice as well that vector ;; elements can be of any type and you can mix types.
 (get ["a" {:name "Pugsley Winterbottom"} "c"] 1)
 ; => {:name "Pugsley Winterbottom"}
 ```